Tracque/PLD-Wrapper/README.md

 ## Known Issues

+The cleanup script is currently only compatible with normal use of PLD.
+If there is demand, I will make available a version for use with custom polynomials.

 Whilst I have tried to ensure the input processing for this program is as robust as possible, inevitably, one must choose a format and stick to it.
 If you are sure you installed the program correctly, but are having problems running a specific diagram, I suggest to check the formatting of your inputs as a first step.